 Increases in productivity and efficiency are the key to cost reduction, particularly for large and well established carriers.

-Efforts to reduce costs and bring about improved working practices met with strong resistance in many European countries.
-Since 1993, work stoppages, most of short durations, affected SAS e) Controversy

-(ground staff), Austrian Airlines (flying crew), TAP Air Portugal (all staff), Air France (all staff) and Alitalia (pilots).
+Efforts to reduce costs and bring about stoppages, most of short durations, affected SAS (ground staff), Austrian Airlines (flying crew), TAP Air Portugal (all staff), Air France (all staff) and Alitalia (pilots).